 II.
-Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

-In its filing with the Commission, the Exchange included statements concerning the in Item IV below.
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant aspects of such statements.